andilge/8ch-constant-current-LED-driver/revisions/README.md

 ## folder pcbway-board-prod
 ### gerber, drill and map files
-The zip file contains it all.
+The zip file is adapted to the manufacturers needs and contains it all.
 No need to unpack, it can be uploaded to the board manufacturer as it is.
 All tests with the board passed QC with 1oz copper layers.

-### board-view pngs
-Preview pictures of the board.

 ### bom.pdf
 This is the list with all parts and some installation material. *Download* the file and get access to real offers in the column "purchase" (suggestive).